pixelnest/pixelnest.github.io/tutorials/2d-game-unity/menus/index.md

 Nearly all games have a title screen.
 It's where the player lands when starting the game.

 <div data-block="info">
-_Damien_: Some are just awesomes and memorables: Megaman, Metal Slug...
+  **Damien**: some are just awesome and memorable: Megaman, Metal Slug...
 (I'm a big fan of title screens).
 </div>

 What we are going to create will not be that awesome, but... simple!